Displayr/rhtmlMoonPlot/README.md

 # To run locally in R context

-Run this sequence in R (you may get errors if you don't have some packages already installed):
+Run this sequence in R:

 ```
 library('devtools')